Accelerate Development | Simplify | Problem Solving

 What’s the difference between Implicit and explicit in FEA?

-One question that arises in impact and collision analysis is which solver to use under which circumstances?
-It has been my experience that the explicit solver is best for impacts and collisions. an explanation follows.
+One question in impact and collision analysis is which solver to use.
+From my experience, the explicit solver is best for impacts and collisions.
+Here’s why.

-In static analysis, there is no effect of mass (inertia) or of damping.
-In dynamic analysis, nodal forces associated with mass/inertia and damping are included.
+In static analysis, mass (inertia) and damping don’t have an effect.
+In dynamic analysis, we include nodal forces from mass/inertia and damping.

-Static analysis is done using an implicit solver in LS-DYNA.
-Dynamic analysis can be done via the explicit solver or the implicit solver.
+Static analysis uses an implicit solver in LS-DYNA.
+For dynamic analysis, you can use either the explicit or implicit solver.

-The time step in explicit analysis must be less than the Courant time step (time it takes a sound wave to travel across an element).
-Implicit transient analysis has no inherent limit on the size of the time step.
-As such, implicit time steps are generally several orders of magnitude larger than explicit time steps.
+The time step in explicit analysis needs to be less than the currant time step.
+This is the time it takes for a sound wave to move across an element.
+Implicit transient analysis does not have a limit on time step size.
+So, implicit time steps are usually much larger than explicit ones.

-Implicit analysis requires a numerical solver to invert the stiffness matrix once or even several times over the course of a load/time step.
-This matrix inversion is an expensive operation, especially for large models.
-Explicit doesn’t require this step.
+Implicit analysis needs a numerical solver to invert the stiffness matrix many times during a load/time step.
+This matrix inversion is costly, especially for large models.
+Explicit analysis skips this step.

-Explicit analysis handles nonlinearities with relative ease as compared to implicit analysis.
-This would include treatment of contact and material nonlinearities.
+Explicit analysis manages nonlinearities with greater ease than implicit analysis.
+This includes contact and material nonlinearities.

-The assembly was a spring-loaded switch that would come to a very sudden stop against a steel shock absorber.
-The company’s FEA code did not have the explicit solver available, so I was forced to use the implicit solver.
+The assembly was a spring-loaded switch that came to an immediate stop against a steel shock absorber.
+The company’s FEA code lacked the explicit solver, so I had to use the implicit solver.

-Eventually, I did get it work, and the physical test results compared remarkably well with the Finite Element analysis results.
-Make no mistake – getting a good solution with the explicit solver can be difficult as well, but for impact problems I will always defer to the explicit solver first.
+After some time, I got it to work, and the physical test results matched the finite element analysis results.
+Getting a good solution with the explicit solver can be tough too.
+But for impact problems, I will always prefer the explicit solver first.

 Norman Neher